Sabrina is a super character who is an exceptionally good junior in highly pressured cases.

 • Education, qualifications, memberships

-During her training, Sabrina was awarded scholarships for the Graduate Diploma in Law from City University and for the Bar Professional Training Course from BPP London.
-She also won the 2018 Inner Temple Davis Prize for pupils advocacy, was a member of the winning team in the national round of the Telders International Law Moot Court Competition 2016 and went on to represent England at the international finals in The Hague, and was runner-up in the 2016/17 Times/2TG moot.
+During her training, Sabrina was awarded scholarships for the GDL from City University and for the BPTC from BPP London.
+She also won the 2018 Inner Temple Davis Prize for pupils advocacy, was a member of the winning team in the national round of the Telders International Law Moot Court Competition 2016 and went on to represent England at the international finals in The Hague.
+She was also runner-up in the 2016/17 Times/2TG moot.

 Sabrina undertakes pro bono work for Advocate (formerly the Bar Pro Bono Unit) and is an advocacy trainer for Inner Temple.